APyFloatArray

 If a specified axis is outside of the existing number of dimensions for the array.

-Return the minimum value from an array or the minimum values along an axis, ignoring NaN.
+Return minimum value of array or along an axis ignoring NaN.

 Issues a warning when encountering an all-nan slice or axis.